temporalio/documentation/docs/references/metrics.md

 ### `request_failure`

-Temporal Client failed an RPC request.
+Temporal Client made an RPC request that failed.
+This number is included into the total `request` counter for RPC requests.

 - Type: Counter
 - Available in: TypeScript, Go, PHP, Java